robertguss/ai_news_agent_cli/docs/spec.md

 ### **`ai-news fetch`**

   * **Purpose:** Fetches and processes new content.
+  * **Parameters:**
+    * `-n, --limit <number>`: Maximum number of articles to fetch per source (default: 5, 0 = unlimited)
   * **Behavior:**
     1. Scans all pre-defined sources.
+    2. For each source, retrieves the latest content sorted by publish date (newest first) and applies the article limit.
-    2. Checks the database to see which articles are new.
+    3. Checks the database to see which articles are new.
-    3. For each new article, it sends the content to the AI API for processing (summarization, extraction, etc.).
+    4. For each new article, it sends the content to the AI API for processing (summarization, extraction, etc.).
-    4. It performs deduplication analysis against recent articles.
+    5. It performs deduplication analysis against recent articles.
-    5. Saves the structured data for new items into the SQLite database with an `unread` status.
+    6. Saves the structured data for new items into the SQLite database with an `unread` status.
-    6. This command should provide simple output indicating its progress and how many new items were added.
+    7. This command should provide simple output indicating its progress and how many new items were added.

 ### **`ai-news view`**